codessintheclassroom/classroom-material/workshop1/03-connecting-the-api.md

 <details>
 <summary><b>Click here to see a few suggestions to help you along the way.</b></summary>

-- You could reate a [modal form][react-bst-modal] component, with fields to be filled out by the inquirer.
+- You could create a [modal form][react-bst-modal] component, with fields to be filled out by the inquirer.
 (You'll want to check what fields are accepted by the API).